-Light, scorched and caramelised on the top — the basque burnt cheesecake is a unique crustless cheesecake with its signature deeply burnished burnt top.
+Light, scorched, and caramelized on the top — the basque burnt cheesecake is a unique crustless cheesecake with its signature deeply burnished burnt top.

-Crowned as one of the easiest cheesecakes out there, this keto basque burnt cheesecake is creamy, glorious, and boasts delightful caramel notes with every bite.
+Crowned as one of the easiest cheesecakes, this keto-basque burnt cheesecake is creamy and glorious and boasts delightful caramel notes with every bite.
 Not to mention it’s guilt-free!

-After perfecting my popular Japanese cheesecake and successfully developed a low-carb Japanese Cheesecake, I challenged myself to develop this Keto Burnt Cheesecake.
-It was easier than I thought so voila!
-Here is this basque burnt cheesecake recipe but just like the low carb cheesecake recipe I shared recently, it is flourless, gluten-free and low in carbs.
+After perfecting my popular Japanese cheesecake and successfully developing a low-carb Japanese Cheesecake, I challenged myself to create this Keto Burnt Cheesecake.
+It was easier than I thought, so voila, here is this basque burnt cheesecake recipe.
+It is just like the low-carb cheesecake recipe I shared recently; it is flourless, gluten-free, and low in carbs.

-Don’t be deterred because it’s a cheesecake, it is soooo much easier than your traditional cheesecake recipes.
-The creamy center, crustless exterior, and unique basque cheesecake taste make this keto cheesecake recipe a must-try especially if it’s your first time giving cheesecake recipes a go.
+Don’t be deterred because it’s a cheesecake.
+It is so much easier than your traditional cheesecake recipes.
+The creamy center, crustless exterior, and unique basque cheesecake taste make this keto cheesecake recipe a must-try, especially if it’s your first time giving cheesecake recipes a go.
 I have prepared photos and step instructions as well as a full video to guide you step by step to make this delicious gluten-free cheesecake.

 WATCH “HOW-TO-BAKE” VIDEO